jimmychu0807/analytics-dapp-zama/README.md

 4. Once a **Query Request** is created, the surveyer need to execute/process the query request for the query request to process the answers.
 This involves [intensive accumulation of FHE-encrypted answer values](https://github.com/jimmychu0807/analytics-dapp-zama/blob/9adb191f8359d95b3d5e0ab30ca039461542d747/packages/hardhat/contracts/Analytic.sol#L315-L324) and lot of FHE gas may be consumed, so a `steps` parameter can be specified to determine how many answers to step through at a time and write the intermediate answer back to the storage.
 In practice, it seems processing 5 - 8 answers at a time is the sweet spot of having a small number of query execution while staying within the bound of 3,000,000 FHE gas limit per block.

-   Once a Query Request is fully processed, its query result could be fetched by the client side.
+   Once a Query Request is fully processed, its query result will be [rencrypted and decrypted](https://docs.zama.ai/fhevm/smart-contract/decryption/reencryption) by the client side.

-   For more details, refer to the readme inside:
+   Refer to the readme inside to understand the data structure and general development approaches:

    - [**hardhat**](./packages/hardhat) package
    - [**web**](./packages/web) package